Shreya111111/Programming-with-python/README.md

-# coursera programming for everybody(getting started with python)
+# Coursera Programming for Everybody(Getting Started With Python)
-this file contains solutions of all quizzes and graded assignments of coursera programming for everybody(getting started with python) cheers!!!
+ This file contains solutions of all quizzes and graded assignments of coursera programming for everybody(getting started with python) cheers!!!